awslabs/sockeye/README.md

 ## Documentation

 For information on how to use Sockeye, please visit [our documentation](https://awslabs.github.io/sockeye/).

+- For a quickstart guide to training a large data WMT model, see the [WMT 2018 German-English tutorial](https://awslabs.github.io/sockeye/tutorials/wmt_large.html).
-Developers may be interested in our [developer guidelines](https://awslabs.github.io/sockeye/development.html).
+- Developers may be interested in our [developer guidelines](https://awslabs.github.io/sockeye/development.html).

 ## Citation